-We arrived in sultry, steamy Cartagena at the end of our sail boat adventure through the San Blas Islands from Panama.
-After four days of travel on the boat, we were ready for solid ground and a solid meal and we got both.
-As the country’s most touristed city, Cartagena attracts some of the best chefs and top restaurants in Colombia.
-After more than a month spent eating our way through this amazing city, whose historic center has been a UNESCO World Heritage Site since 1984, we put together this Cartagena food guide including 11 restaurants to try (and one to avoid) so you can make the right choices about drinking and eating in Colombia’s sexiest city.
+We arrived in sultry, steamy Cartagena, Colombia at the end of our sailboat adventure through the San Blas Islands from Panama.
+After four days of travel on a boat, we were ready for solid ground and a solid meal.
+As the country’s most touristed city, Cartagena is home to some of the best chefs and restaurants in Colombia (and a historic center which was designated a UNESCO World Heritage Site since 1984).
+Use our newly updated city travel guide (now covering 12 great restaurants in Cartagena!) to make sure you’re eating well .

-Opened in 2013 in the bohemian Getsemani neighborhood, Demente is still one of the best bars in Cartagena.
-Originally serving tapas only, a new menu now includes tapas and larger plates including an octopus salad, fried fish and pork chops plus many of the most popular tapas offerings.
-Don’t miss the rich and nuanced ox-tail hamburger and plates of addictive fried and salted sweet green peppers accompanied by cocktails, aged rum, beer on tap and a small but well-sourced wine list.
-Real Cuban cigars are available too and you can relax in a stylish rocking chair and watch the smoke loft gently up through the retractable roof (one of only two in the city).
+Opened in 2013 in the Getsemani neighborhood, Demente is still one of the best places in Cartagena.
+Originally serving tapas only, a new menu now includes tapas and larger plates including an octopus salad, fried fish and pork chops plus many of the most popular tapas offerings plus a pizza and beer joint in the back.
+Don’t miss the rich and nuanced ox-tail hamburger and plates of addictive fried and salted sweet green peppers accompanied by cocktails, aged rum, and a small but well-sourced wine list.
+Real Cuban cigars are available too and you can relax in a stylish rocking chair and watch the smoke waft gently up.

 Though the historic center of Cartagena is jammed with ice cream and paletta (Spanish for popsicle) shops, La Paletteria stands out thanks to hand-craftsmanship with the freshest all-natural ingredients from fruits to nuts to chocolate.
 Don’t miss out on having your paletta dipped in chocolate before you dig in.